AgileVentures/osra/CONTRIBUTING.md

 Slack or, if you don't have access to that yet, by creating a GitHub issue.

 We look forward to having you on our team!

+#### staging

+The test server is at http://osra-new-staging.herokuapp.com/

+#### production

+The production server is at http://osra.herokuapp.com/